STUDENT GUIDELINES TO HONORS PROJECT

 I. PURPOSE AND OBJECTIVES

-The goals of this component of the Scholars Program are much broader than the production of a paper alone.
+The goals of this component of the Honors Program are much broader than the production of a paper alone.
 They aim to give the student substantial experience in:

 selecting a topic